pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 ### Others
 - [ ] More in-depth statistics of PvP & PvM fights (e.g. `DPS`, `pray flicks`, etc.).
 - [ ] Interface style choice (e.g. `old` / `2007` / `2012+` menu items).
-- [ ] If the full bank is important, complex state management is considered where the bank is incrementally sent to Twitch in payloads of 5KB in size.
-- [ ] Check whether different locations of viewers on the world influence the delay between video an updates so significantly that we would need to have a time reference to know when to update for each viewer independently.
 - [ ] Add clan members to the fight stats to display the damage they are taking.
 They can then also be part of the 'incoming' fights group.
 - [ ] Add live gear of PvP enemies deduced from graphical models.
 - [ ] Sync data from loot tracker.
 Possible to have directly via API instead of via Twitch data packets?